112th "Revolutionary Mongolia" Tank Brigade: Revolutionary Mongolia (1943)

-The unit received the "Revolutionary Mongolia" title in 1943 when it was re-equipped with 34 T-34/76 and 21 T-70 tanks, funded the Mongolian People's Republic of Gonchigiin Bumtsend.
+The unit received the "Revolutionary Mongolia" title in 1943 when it was re-equipped with 34 T-34/76 and 21 T-70 tanks, funded by Gonchigiin Bumtsend.
 The Mongolian tanks were presented on 17 January 1943.
 In addition the Mongolian delegation, headed by Marshal Khorloogiin Choibalsan, supplied 237 railway wagons filled with free clothes and food: 1,000 tons of meat, 90 tons of oil, 80 tons of sausages, 150 tons of confectionery, 30,000 coats, 30,000 pairs of boots, and 30,000 fur padded jackets.
 One tank was presented by Marshal Choibalsan personally.
 The success of the unit was later followed by the creation of the Mongolian Arat squadron in the Soviet Air Force.
 Its commander, I. I. Gusakovii, was a double Hero of the Soviet Union.
 The brigade initially formed part of the 6th Tank Corps (I Formation).
 Subsequently, with the title "Revolutionary Mongolia" in the brigade received T-34 tanks of more advanced types.

 In 1964, the unit was awarded the Order of Damdin Sükhbaatar by the Mongolian government.
 The Zaisan Memorial, featuring a surviving T-34 tank, was erected in 2003 to commemorate the role of the brigade.

 It later became the 44th Guards Tank Brigade, then after the war the 44th Guards Tank Regiment.
 In 1993, it became the 44th Guards Tank Training Regiment, part of the 467th Guards District Training Centre.